nvanselow/sinatra_helpers/README.md

 Dealing with forms in Sinatra has been tricky, so I created the modules here to help make it a little less painful.
 It currently only helps create `<select>`, but others will probably be added in the future.

+There are some more complex functions available in [Sinatra::FormHelpers](http://www.rubydoc.info/github/BenFenner/sinatra-formhelpers-ng/Sinatra/FormHelpers)

 ## SelectHelper

 **Purpose:** This helper creates a select box with an array of options.
 It will also select a specific option if a current one is provided.